beginning of content

 Everyone's experience with mental illness will be different.

-Recovery may include trying different therapies, treatments or medicines.
+Recovery may include trying different therapies or medicines.
 These may work differently for everyone.
-Be patient with your loved one, and yourself, throughout this process.
+Be patient with your loved one and yourself throughout this process.

-How do I talk to a loved one about their mental illness?
+How do I talk to someone about their mental illness?

 Talking to your loved one about their mental illness can help them feel supported and less alone while they recover.
-Simply being present and available to support them can be invaluable.
+Simply letting them know that you are there for them can make a difference.

 Here are some tips for talking to your loved one about their mental illness:

-How can I help someone with a mental illness in a practical way?
+How can I help someone with a mental illness?

 As someone who knows them well, you can play an important role in the person's care.
 There are several ways you can support them.

 Caring for a loved one with a mental illness is a lot to do by yourself.
-People with mental illness may also need support from a mental health professional, not just from loved ones.
+People with mental illness may also need support from a mental health professional.
 You can help your loved one recover by encouraging them to seek the help they need.
-This may include seeing:
+To start, they can talk to their doctor.
+They can refer them to a:

-Seeking help for a mental illness can be challenging, but there are ways you can support them:
+Seeking help for a mental illness can be challenging, but there are ways you can support them.
+Ask your loved one if:

 Encourage your loved one to make a safety plan and share it with you.
 They may also appreciate your help in making the plan.
-You might include suicide warning signs as well as healthy coping mechanisms they've used effectively in the past.
+You might include healthy coping mechanisms they've used effectively in the past.
+If your loved one has made a safety plan, keep it somewhere that's easily accessible.

 You can use Lifeline's Beyond Now suicide safety planning app.